munch-group/franklin-cli/docs/pages/Get_started.md

 ## Get started with jupyter note book

-### What is a jupyter notebook and what can you do in it?
-Kort intro til jupyter og et overblik - detaljerne om jupyter kommer efter installationen"### ÆNDRES

 ### Install Anaconda Navigator
 To run Jupyter notebook we will use a distribution of Python called Anaconda.
 Anaconda is the easiest way of installing Python on Windows, macOS (Mac), and Linux.
 To install Anaconda, head to [this](https://www.anaconda.com/download) site.
 Click "Download".
 When the download has completed, double-click the file you just downloaded and follow the instructions on the screen.
 It is important that you accept all the suggested installation settings.